Culture of Europe: Religion

 Christianity is the largest religion in Europe, with 76.2% of Europeans considering themselves Christian in 2010, As 2010, Catholics were the largest Christian group in Europe, accounting for more than 48% of European Christians.
 The second-largest Christian group in Europe was the Orthodox, who made up 32% of European Christians.
 About 19% of European Christians were part of the Protestant tradition.
 Russia is the largest Christian country in Europe by population, followed by Germany and Italy.
 In 2012 Europe constituted in absolute terms the world's largest Christian population.
 Historically, Europe has been the center and cradle of Christian civilization.
+Christianity played a prominent role in the development of the European culture and identity.